|

 the local DuPage Art League, where

 our mutual interests in caricature and portraiture drew us together.
+The lessons I learned

 of drawing and painting at the time.
 I learned the importance of a background,